Understanding Your Bill

 What does “out of network” mean?

 This typically means services were utilized by a provider that is not covered per your description of benefits.
 Please refer to your description of benefits provided by your insurance carrier.

 Do I wait for insurance to pay all claims before I pay my out of pocket for each visit?

-We try to determine your estimated out of pocket expense at the time of each service.
+We try to determine your estimated out-of-pocket expense at the time of each service.
 We can only bill you for any deductible, co-insurance or co-pay as determined by your insurance carrier.
-Payment of any unpaid portions of out of pocket expense are due as insurance payment is made for each individual service to the hospital and no later than 30 days from their payment.
+Payment of any unpaid portions of out-of-pocket expense are due as insurance payment is made for each individual service to the hospital and no later than 30 days from payment.

 I have questions about Medicare.
 Do they have their own website?

 Yes, Medicare has a comprehensive website.
 Go to http://www.medicare.gov for more information on Medicare.

 Medicare does not pay for any procedure it considers routine or preventive.
 You will be required to pay for these services.